-Leonardo da Vinci: a life and legacy
+Leonardo da Vinci: his life and legacy in profile

 Da Vinci was born in Vinci, Tuscany in 1452, the illegitimate son of a Florentine notary and a young peasant.
 Little is known of his childhood, but his artistic talent must have been apparent at an early age for, at 14, he was apprenticed to one of the most well-known Florentine workshops of the day: that of painter and sculptor Andrea del Verrocchio.

 In 1482, now an artist in his own right, da Vinci moved from Florence to Milan in search of new work.
 There, he began working as a military engineer for Ludovico Sforza, future Duke of Milan, designing many of his famous war inventions.
 It was also during his time in the city that da Vinci created one of his most famous works, The Last Supper.